What is LTE?

 Are there any settings I need to update on my device to enable LTE?

 Steps for enabling LTE on your cellular device vary by device model and operating system.
 You can find step by step instructions for your specific phone model by clicking here.

-What time do my night minutes start and end?
+What time do my night and weekend minutes start and end?

 How do I check my minutes?